The Québec maritime Blog

 Île Verte Lighthouse: Located off the coast of L’Isle-Verte, near Rivière-du-Loup in Bas-Saint-Laurent, Île Verte (Green Island) is home to the oldest lighthouse in Québec (and the third oldest in Canada)!
 Built in 1809 to facilitate navigation on the St. Lawrence, this lighthouse has witnessed many stories, including those of the Lindsay family who operated the lighthouse for 137 consecutive years!

 Onondaga submarine: Do you dream of visiting a submarine?
-Head to the Pointe-au-Père Maritime Historic Site, in Bas-Saint-Laurent, to board the Onondaga, the first submarine accessible to the public in Canada!
-Equipped with an audio guide, you can tour this 90-metre (300-foot) behemoth and discover the daily lives of the 70 crew members who lived in the ship for months at a time.
+Head to the Pointe-au-Père Maritime Historic Site in Bas-Saint-Laurent to board the Onondaga, the first submarine accessible to the public in Canada!
+Enjoy an audio tour of this 90-metre (300-foot) behemoth as you discover the daily lives of the 70 crew members who lived in the ship for months at a time.

 Tadoussac: Step back in time in Côte-Nord by visiting Tadoussac, the oldest village in North America!
 Founded in 1600, the village was the first permanent French settlement on the continent as well as a major fur trading centre for Europeans and Innu.
 Today, you can visit the Chauvin Trading Post, a replica of Canada’s first fur trading post, and see the nearby Tadoussac Chapel, the oldest wooden church in North America!